Understanding Foresry Disc Mulchers

 Excavator mounted mulchers can be used on steeper slopes, greater than 30%, or where it is important to minimize soil compaction.
 The excavator does not need to travel everywhere it is mulching, which is an advantage over the other machine forms.
 This style of mulcher is safer where larger standing trees are being mulched.

-Deciding which mulcher should be used is a matter of the number and size of standing trees need to be cut and the slope.
+Deciding which type of forestry mulcher should be used is a matter of the number and size of standing trees need to be cut and the slope.
 Mulching of larger pieces, greater than 3 inches in diameter, should be minimized to retain coarse woody debris and to optimize efficiency.

 There are certain treatment factors that can affect the cost of treatments.
 Some key things to consider are: